 The limitation of relying solely upon course adoptions is that many courses and informal learners throughout the world may use the resource without reporting their use.

 To remedy this, as a simple, broader metric we can count things like PDF downloads and page views and determine the cost savings to learners based upon the current market value of similar commercial products.

 To provide a conservative estimate, we will assume the following:

-Given the historical activity of the site over the past 13 months, here is the estimated cost impact to learners based upon these metrics:
+Given the historical activity of the site over the past 38 months, here is the estimated cost impact to learners based upon web activity:

 And finally, decontextualized numbers mean little as disconnected from day-to-day impacts on students' lives.
 For this reason, many studies on effects of open textbooks on students consider how cost savings benefit students' lives in terms of health, wellbeing, grades, course completion, and so forth.